joaocarvalhoopen/Linux_Translation_and_Text_to_Speech_with_natural_voice/README.md

 ## Description

 **Note:**
 This is the **version 2.0, a total re-implementation in Python with many added features, support for more languages, support for translations, optimization of shortcuts and GUI.
 It has a simpler installation and configuration**.
 Know, it only uses 2 shortcuts for everything.
-The first one shows the menu to select the operation, the second shortcut allow you to repeat last operation on a new selected text, without displaying the GUI.
-You can use the mouse to click on the buttons or use the number key to selection the operation on the GUI. <br>
+The first one shows the menu to select the operation, the second shortcut allow you to repeat last operation on a new selected text, without displaying the GUI or kill the current speech if one is playing.
+You can use the mouse to click on the menu GUI buttons or use the number key to selection the operation on the GUI. <br>
 <br>

 ![Linux Translation and Text to Speech with natural voice version 2.0](./linux_translation_and_TTS.png)